History has no role to play in Posta Rangers vs KCB game - Omollo | Goal.com

 Posta Rangers head coach Sammy Omollo states history will not count when they play KCB on Saturday in the Kenyan Premier League (KPL) match.

 Rangers have not defeated the Bankers in the last nine meetings, losing five times and drawing the rest.
 They have conceded 19 goals in the process and scored just nine.
-In the first leg played at Kasarani, the Zedekiah Otieno led charges claimed a 5-1 win.
+In the first leg played at Kasarani Stadium, the Zedekiah Otieno-led charges claimed a 5-1 win.

 "Saturday is a different day, and another game for us and the past has no part to play," Omollo told Goal on Friday.